notofonts/devanagari/fontbakery/notofonts-NotoSerifDevanagari-googlefonts-report.md

  * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
  * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, cherokee, coptic, tifinagh
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, math, tifinagh
  * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: coptic, malayalam, math, tai-le, tifinagh, syriac, old-permic, canadian-aboriginal
+ * U+0307 COMBINING DOT ABOVE: try adding one of: malayalam, canadian-aboriginal, math, tai-le, tifinagh, syriac, coptic, old-permic
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
  * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+2010 HYPHEN: try adding one of: sundanese, kaithi, syloti-nagri, sora-sompeng, kayah-li, coptic, yi, lisu, kharoshthi, cham
+ * U+2010 HYPHEN: try adding one of: sora-sompeng, kayah-li, lisu, syloti-nagri, cham, kharoshthi, yi, kaithi, coptic, sundanese
  * U+20F0 COMBINING ASTERISK ABOVE: try adding grantha
  * U+11B00 DEVANAGARI HEAD MARK: not included in any glyphset definition
  * U+11B01 DEVANAGARI HEAD MARK WITH HEADSTROKE: not included in any glyphset definition